DavidDroppaBomb/DavidDroppaBomb/README.md

 - 👋 Hi, I’m @DavidDroppaBomb
 - 👀 I’m interested in ...
-Learning about app development, and setting up vpns,
+Learning about android app development, learning about cryptocurrency assets, spirituality and basic human decency.
-- 🌱 I’m currently learning Information technology
+- 🌱 I’m currently learning Arch Linux
-- 💞️ I’m looking to collaborate on ... just about anything
+- 💞️ I’m looking to collaborate on building a website and launching my first business
-- 📫 How to reach me ... through git hub only
+- 📫 How to reach me @dayybbiidd on X https://YouTube.com/daviddroppabomb

 <!---
 DavidDroppaBomb/DavidDroppaBomb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.